 The 3.2-liter 6-cylinder inline engine Mercedes OM648 was assembled from 2002 to 2006 and was installed only on the E-Class in the body of the W211 and the restyled S-Class in the body of the W220.
-In addition to the regular version, 204 hp. offered a modification with reduced to 177 hp. power.
+In addition to the usual version of 204 hp, a modification with a power reduced to 177 hp was offered.

 The motor was produced in two versions – 648.960 (installed on S320CDI) and 648.961 (installed on E320CDI and E280CDI).
 Moreover, the working volume was the same everywhere – 3222 cc.